 Inside, it’s a similar story of polar opposites.
 Both cabins could be described as minimalist, but where the Rivian is the more conventional of the two, the Cybertruck, with its airplane-style, yoke-shaped steering wheel is the more extreme.

 The Tesla interior features little else than the yoke, six seats arranged in two rows of three, and a large touch screen mounted to the centre of an otherwise featureless dashboard.
-Little else is known about the Cybertruck’s interior for now, but it is likely to feature the same rear passenger display and gaming computer found in the 2021 Model S and Model X.
+Little else is known about the Cybertruck’s interior for now, but it is likely to feature the same rear passenger display and gaming computer found in the recent Model S and Model X models.

 In the Rivian there is also a central touchscreen, but this is joined by a digital display ahead of the driver and a more traditional cabin.
 The R1T has two seats at the front and a bench of three seats in the rear.